stijnvc/holo-alfa/README.md

 # Holo Alfa Jekyll theme

 A minimalist, mobile first Jekyll theme with focus on readability and content.
-Almost ready for primetime.
+It even has a pretentious title, what more do you want?

 **Current feature highlights:**